 “You do realize your lease is not up, right?”
 She questioned, furrowing her eyebrows.

 “Yes, we do,” Levi stepped in.
 “And we’re more than happy to pay the remainder in full.
-That lets you re-lease it right away, doesn’t it?
+That lets you lease it out right away, doesn’t it?
 Letting you profit the difference?”

-She led them to a large office with two plush chairs across from her desk.
+She led them into a side office with two plush chairs across from her desk.

 “You have movers here today?”